 Thimpu Zong is the largest zong, which is the abode of Trashi Chhoe Dzong.
 It was built by Lama Gyalwa Shingpo but later, it was taken by the Lama named Phajo Drukgom Shigpo.
 Later, it was again taken by Zhabdrung and given the name as Trashi Chhoe Dzong, which means wonderful.
 Overnight at the hotel.

 1. National Institute of Zorig Chusum (morning + drive to dochula pass )

-The Institute for Zorig Chusum was built in 1999, which has become an art centre of different types.
-They include painting, calligraphy, embroidery, wood carving and sculpture.
-They also teach about Metal work, weaving, gold-grinding, and the making of religious drums.
+The Institute for Zorig Chusum was built in 1999, which has become an art center of different types.
+They include painting, calligraphy, embroidery, wood carving, and sculpture.
+They also teach about Metalwork, weaving, gold-grinding, and the making of religious drums.